 The GIST Benefit Ball is being held by Julie Cramer in memory of her father, Mark Becker, who died in July 2009 from a soft-tissue sarcoma called gastrointestinal stromal tumors (GIST).
 Mark had lived with the disease for twelve years.
 GIST is a very rare type of cancer that affects the intestinal tract.
 There are only a handful of hospitals that have researchers dedicated to the study and development of treatments for GIST.

-Fox Chase researchers, Margaret von Mehren, MD - Director, Sarcoma Program, Medical Oncology , and Andy Godwin, PhD, have been vital to the development of new drug therapies for GIST patients.
+Fox Chase researchers, Margaret von Mehren, MD - Physician Director, Clinical Trials Office; Associate Director, Clinical Research , and Andy Godwin, PhD, have been vital to the development of new drug therapies for GIST patients.
 All proceeds from the event will go to GIST research being done at Fox Chase Cancer Center.